huggingface/blog/boost-wav2vec2-with-n-gram.md

 ## **3. Build an *n-gram* with KenLM**

-While large language models (LMs) based on the [Transformer architecture](https://jalammar.github.io/illustrated-transformer/) have become the standard in NLP, it is still very common to use an ***n-gram*** LM to boost speech recognition systems - as shown in Section 1.
+While large language models based on the [Transformer architecture](https://jalammar.github.io/illustrated-transformer/) have become the standard in NLP, it is still very common to use an ***n-gram*** LM to boost speech recognition systems - as shown in Section 1.

 Looking again at Table 9 of Appendix C of the [official Wav2Vec2 paper](https://arxiv.org/abs/2006.11477), it can be noticed that using a *Transformer*-based LM for decoding clearly yields better results than using an *n-gram* model, but the difference between *n-gram* and *Transformer*-based LM is much less significant than the difference between *n-gram* and no LM.